VUB-HYDR/REVUB/README.md

 The REVUB tool models reservoir operation and hydro-solar-wind power generation at hourly (or lower) timesteps over time spans ranging from years to decades and derives:

-* Optimal mix of hydro / solar / wind
+* Optimal mix of hydro / solar / wind to maximise load-following;
-* Overall load-following potential of hydro + solar + wind
+* Optimal operating rules for hydropower reservoirs to enable this load-following;
-* Optimal operating rules for hydropower reservoirs to enable this load-following
+* Hourly to decadally resolved hydro, solar and wind power generation.

 # 2. Installation
 ---